-SFS's responsibilities in regard to the Return of Title IV funds policy include:
+SFS's responsibilities in regard to the Return of Title IV funds policy:

-- 1. Providing each student with the information given in this policy; - 2.
-Identifying students affected by this policy and completing the Return of Title IV Funds calculation; - 3.
-Informing the student of the result of the Return of Title IV Funds calculation and any balance owed to the University as a result of a required return of funds; - 4.
-Returning any unearned Title IV aid that is due to the Title IV programs and, if applicable, notifying the borrower's holder of federal loan funds of the student's withdrawal date; - 5.
-Notifying student and /or Plus borrower of eligibility for a Post-Withdraw Disbursement, if applicable;
+- 1. Provide each student with the information given in this policy; - 2.
+Identify students affected by this policy and complete the Return of Title IV Funds calculation; - 3.
+Inform the student of the result of the Return of Title IV Funds calculation and any balance owed to the University as a result of a required return of funds; - 4.
+Return any unearned Title IV aid that is due to the Title IV programs and, if applicable, notify the borrower's holder of federal loan funds of the student's withdrawal date; - 5.
+Notify student and /or Plus borrower of eligibility for a Post-Withdraw Disbursement, if applicable;

-The student's responsibilities in regard to the Return of Title IV Funds policy include:
+The student's responsibilities in regard to the Return of Title IV Funds policy:

-- 1. Becoming familiar with the Return of Title IV Funds policy and how withdrawing from all his courses effects eligibility for Title IV aid; - 2.
-Resolving any outstanding balance owed to Ouachita Baptist University resulting from a required return of unearned Title IV aid.
+- 1. Become familiar with the Return of Title IV Funds policy and how withdrawing from all his courses effects eligibility for Title IV aid; - 2.
+Resolve any outstanding balance owed to Ouachita Baptist University resulting from a required return of unearned Title IV aid.